-The Element ID field is defined in Element IDs.
+The Element ID field is set to the value for the Quiet Channel element specified in Element IDs.

-The Length field specifies the number of octets in the element following the Length field.
+The length of the element is variable; the Length field is set accordingly (minimum 1).

 The AP Quiet Mode field specifies STA behavior during the quiet intervals.
 When communications to the AP are allowed within the primary 80 MHz channel of the BSS, then the AP Quiet Mode field is set to 1.
 Otherwise, the AP Quiet Mode field is set to 0.